 And the rest

 My stroll around Bergen continued with walks down pedestrian streets and a stroll through Festplassen Park.
 For me, the train station is a walk around Bergen highlight, as is the Bergenhus fortress and St. Mary’s Church.
-Although the weather was pretty good on my walk around Bergen I passed on a hike up (or tram ride) Ulriken, the cities highest mountain, as I had done it on my last visit.
-This shouldn’t be missed as it gives an incredible view of Bergen and its surroundings.
+Although the weather was pretty good on my walk around Bergen I didn’t hike up (or tram ride) Ulriken, the cities highest mountain.
+I did this on my last visit and it gives an incredible view of Bergen and its surroundings.
+Don’t miss it.

 A Walk Around Bergen